On the lattices of exact and weakly exact structures: Defects and topologizing subcategories

 \begin{definition} Let $\ca$ be an essentially small additive category.
 Contravariant additive functors $\cA^{op} \to \Ab$ to the category of abelian groups are called \emph{right $\ca-$modules}.
 They form an abelian category $\Mod \ca.$ Dually, \emph{left $\ca-$modules} are covariant additive functors to abelian groups, they form an abelian category that can be seen as $\Mod \ca^{op}.$ \end{definition} These categories have enough projectives.
 Those are precisely the direct summands of direct sums of representable functors $\Hom(-, A) \in \Mod \ca,$ resp. $\Hom(A, -) \in \Mod \ca^{op}.$

-We will work with certain full subcategories of categories of $\ca-$modules.
-First, we need to recall several classical definitions: \begin{definition} An $\cA$-module $M$ is called \emph{finitely generated} if admits an epimorphism $\Hom(-, X) \twoheadrightarrow M$ from a representable functor.
-It is moreover \emph{finitely presented} if it is a cokernel of a morphism of representable functors.
-A module is called \emph{coherent} if it is finitely presented and each of its finitely generated submodule is also finitely presented.
+\begin{definition} An $\cA$-module $M$ is called \emph{coherent} if it is finitely presented and each of its finitely generated submodule is also finitely presented.
 Note that every finitely generated submodule of a coherent module is automatically coherent. \end{definition}

 By definition, we have a chain of embeddings of full additive categories

 where the first three categories are the categories of coherent, finitely presented and finitely generated right $\ca-$modules, respectively.